-Fernando Ferrer is a Partner at Mercury and serves as Vice Chairman of the Metropolitan Transportation Authority (MTA).
+Currently serves as Vice Chairman of the Metropolitan Transportation Authority

-On Ferrer’s watch, over 66,000 small homes and apartments were built, over 34,000 new jobs were created by hundreds of new businesses and over $2.5 billion were invested in institutional renewal and growth.
-Literacy, library and high-speed internet access initiatives were made possible in every Bronx public school.
+On Ferrer’s watch, over 66,000 small homes and apartments were built, over 34,000 new jobs were created by hundreds of new businesses and over 2.5 billion dollars were invested in institutional renewal and growth.

 In 1997, the Bronx revival was recognized by the National Civic League with the prestigious All-America City Award and in 1999, the borough’s innovative health care initiatives, including the groundbreaking Bronx Health Link, was saluted by City and County Magazine with the presentation of their Crown Community Award.